PDOK/gokoala/README.md

 Design principles:

 - Performance and scalability are key!
+- Be optioned when you can, only make stuff configurable when you must.
 - The `ogc` [package](ogc/README.md) contains logic per specific OGC API building block.
 - The `engine` package should contain general logic. `ogc` may reference